Generic Name: tacrolimus (oral and injection) (ta KROE li mus)

 general ill feeling, pain or swelling near your transplanted organ;

-confusion, change in mental status, vision loss, seizure (convulsions);
+confusion, change in mental status, vision changes, seizure (convulsions);

 little or no urination, swelling in your feet or ankles;